-You and your provider can ask the plan to make an exception for you and cover the drug in the way you would like it to be covered.
+You and your provider can ask the plan to make an exception in the cost sharing tier for the drug so that you pay less for it.
 If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception to the rule.
-For example, you can ask the plan to cover a drug even though it is not on the plan's Drug List.
-Or you can ask the plan to make an exception and cover the drug without restrictions.